wp-plugins/affilinker/readme.txt

 === AffiLinker Affiliate ===
 Contributors: Mr.Ven
-Tags: affiliate, affiliate plugin, tag cloud, affilinker, link, keywords, money Requires at least: 3.0
+Tags: affiliate, affiliate plugin, tag cloud, affilinker, links, link, keywords, google, money, widget Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 1.0
+Stable tag: 1.1.0
 License: GPLv2 or later
 Automatically convert given keywords into Search Engine Friendly Affiliate Links (+colorful interactive links) throughout your blog.
 == Description ==
 The idea of AffiLinker WordPress Plugin is to automatically convert the given keywords into interactive + profitable Affiliate Links that your visitors Love-To-Click.
-The Affiliate Links on Posts/Pages are not visible to Google or other search engines.
+The Affiliate Links on Posts/Pages are Google (search engine) Friendly.

-Don't get penalized by Google for showing Affiliate Links anymore.

 <a href="http://www.affilinker.com/affiliate-wordpress-plugin/">Premium Version</a> | <a href="http://www.affilinker.com/affilinker-plans-and-pricing/">Pricing</a>